 In such a case, you might feel the need to remove the flow restrictor from the bathroom faucet.

 How To Remove The Flow Restrictor From The Bathroom Faucet?

-One of the most basic ones is simply by using your fingers.
+One of the most basic ones is by simply using your fingers.
 All you have to do is unscrew the flow restrictor if it’s a single flow restrictor and then pull it out.

-However, in some cases, people such as me prefer not to put their fingers in there,
+However, in some cases, people such as me prefer not to put their fingers in there.

-And also, if the flow restrictor is aerator flow restrictor, then due to the aerator, you might find it difficult to remove the flow restrictor using your fingers.
+And also, if the flow restrictor is an aerator flow restrictor, then due to the aerator, you might find it difficult to remove the flow restrictor using your fingers.